ccjmne/blog/content/flight-manual/docker-dive.md

 doesn't support or understand.

-Nonetheless, here's what I settled on, to make the navigation somewhat more natural to Vim users, and the file tree somewhat usable:
+Nonetheless, here's what I settled on, to make the navigation somewhat more Vim-diomatic, and the file tree ever-so-slightly more palatable:

 ```yaml,name=$XDG_CONFIG_HOME/dive/config.yaml
 keybinding: